firecracker-microvm/firecracker/README.md

 - Open a GitHub issue in this repository.
 - Email the maintainers at [firecracker-maintainers@amazon.com](mailto:firecracker-maintainers@amazon.com).
-- Community email list: _comming soon_.
+- Community email list: _coming soon_.

 When communicating within the Firecracker community, please mind our [code of conduct](CODE-OF-CONDUCT.md).